Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 To get the most out of your wood roof, regular maintenance is non-negotiable, especially here in the Pacific Northwest.
 Both shakes and shingles need consistent care to reach their full potential lifespan, which can be up to 30 years for well-maintained shakes.
 This involves routine cleaning to remove moss and debris, inspecting for any cracked or curling pieces, and ensuring proper ventilation to prevent moisture buildup.
 Think of it as a health plan for your roof.
 A professional residential roofing team can handle these inspections and treatments, catching small issues before they become big, expensive problems.
 Proper installation is the first step, but consistent care is what ensures your roof lasts for decades.

-A Quick Look at Fire Safety
+A Realistic Look at Protective Treatments and DIY Safety

 It’s no secret that wood is a combustible material, and this is an important factor to consider.
 Because they are thicker and have a rougher texture, cedar shakes can be more susceptible to fire than the thinner, smoother shingles.
 However, you can significantly reduce this risk by opting for pressure-treated, fire-retardant shakes.
 Many manufacturers offer Class A fire-rated options, which provide the highest level of protection.
 It’s also worth noting that some local building codes have specific regulations about wood roofing.
 A knowledgeable contractor will be up-to-date on these requirements and can help you choose a product that is both beautiful and compliant with local safety standards.

-How to Choose the Right Fit for Your Home
+Making the Right Choice for Your Home

 Picking between wood shakes and shingles isn’t just about looks—it’s about finding the perfect match for your home’s style, our local climate, and your budget.
 Think of it as casting the right character for the role of “your roof.”
 By considering your home’s architecture, the Pacific Northwest weather, and energy efficiency, you can make a decision you’ll be happy with for decades.